Supporting Bill C-15

 CFSC has been very active promoting Bill C-15, The UN Declaration on the Rights of Indigenous Peoples Act.
 Together with our partners we’re helping to counter alarmist, misleading, and outright false statements that some are making about this Bill.

 This has taken the form of educational events, a piece in The Hill Times, and helping to coordinate open letters including one with more than 200 signatories: Indigenous Nations, hereditary chiefs, activists, legal experts, unions, faith bodies, professors, and concerned individuals.
-For links to all of these letters and articles see:

 Respond to hate, but not by undermining civil liberties